infracost/docs/docs/faq.md

 ## How does Infracost get cloud prices?

-Infracost gets prices from the Cloud Pricing API, which we continually update with the latest cloud vendor prices.
+Infracost gets prices from the Cloud Pricing API, which we continually updated with the latest cloud vendor prices.

 ## What data is sent to the Cloud Pricing API?